Mining rewards breakdown

 • Drive infrastructure upgrades

-4. All rewards are paid in ONO, which can be traded or converted internally to data credits.
+3. All rewards are paid in ONO, which can be traded or converted internally to data credits for consuming data.